 Over the years, as technology and the internet came to be an inseparable part of our lives, governments around the globe took part in creating and passing laws regulating private data.
 Most countries today have various laws governing data collection, storage, and usage.
 Here are some of the most important and impactful ones:

 The General Data Protection Regulation (GDPR)

 The GDPR regulates data privacy laws across all EU member countries.
-It was designed to replace previous data regulation laws and provide greater protections and rights to individuals, essentially giving subjects the right to control their personal data and ensuring the right to be forgotten.
-The GDPR also outlines how individuals’ private data should be collected, stored, and used and outlines limitations.
-The GDPR is one of the most impactful and comprehensive regulations to have been developed in the past decade
+It was designed to replace previous data regulation laws and provide greater protection and rights to individuals, essentially giving subjects the right to control their personal data and ensuring the right to be forgotten.
+The GDPR also outlines how individuals’ private data should be collected, stored, and used as well as outlining the limitations.
+The GDPR is one of the most impactful and comprehensive regulations developed in the past decade.

 National data protection laws

 Many countries around the world, including Australia, Canada, and Japan have comprehensive data protection laws in place that outline the ways personal data should be handled, much like the GDPR.

 Important data privacy and protection trends for 2023

 Increasing use of AI and ML in data protection

 As we move into 2023, the use of artificial intelligence (AI) and machine learning (ML) in data security and privacy is becoming increasingly prevalent.
 AI can be a powerful tool for protecting consumer privacy.

 In 2023 we’ll start seeing an increase in the use of both AI and ML to proactively identify and prevent cyber threats and detect patterns that may indicate a potential data breach.